About the Program

+The call for specialists in preventive medicine has perhaps never been more urgently apparent than at this moment in history.
 Specialists in preventive medicine pursue a variety of career opportunities.
-These include work within federal, state and local public health agencies, academic positions in schools of public health and medicine, leadership roles in healthcare settings, or careers in other settings where population health and public health skills are required.
+These include work within federal, state, and local public health agencies, academic positions in schools of public health and medicine, leadership roles in healthcare settings, or careers in other settings where population health and public health skills are required.

-Changes in the healthcare environment have created many challenges, which physicians trained in preventive medicine are well equipped to address.
-Training provides the knowledge and skills to study and find solutions to issues such as improving health outcomes for clinical populations and addressing the growing health disparities among different population groups in the US.
-It also encompasses understanding the role of policy to improve the health of populations, and identifying more comprehensive ways to serve the underserved in our midst.
-We are a community of physicians with expertise in both clinical medicine and public health.
+Changes in healthcare delivery, new payment models and innovations that promote health where people live, work and play have created opportunities and challenges.
+Preventive medicine training equips physicians with the tools to listen, observe, evaluate, communicate, put evidence and knowledge into practice and address these opportunities and challenges.
+Training provides the skills needed to improve health outcomes for clinical populations and address the growing health disparities in the US and globally.
+It also encompasses understanding the role of policy in improving the health of populations and identifying more comprehensive ways to serve the under-served in our midst.
+We are a community of physicians with shared expertise in clinical medicine and public health.

 Message from Director